kart-projects/Goodreads-books/README.md

 ## Motivation<a name="motivation"></a>

-As a software developer I always wanted to develop a second hobby like reading a non-technical and interesting books.
-Recently I found myself reading reviews about non-technical books on websites like Amazon.com.
-I was even looking for good books for my kid's Reading Counts tests at school.
-During such occasion I stumbled upon https://www.goodreads.com.com and noticed that the site provides not only a good list of books to read but also questions on books to test your knowledge of the content.
+As a software developer I always wanted to develop a second hobby like reading non-technical and interesting books.
+Recently I was reading reviews about non-technical books on websites like Amazon.com to pick a list of good books for my kid's Reading Counts test.
+During such an occasion I stumbled upon https://www.goodreads.com.com and noticed that the site provides not only a good list of books to read but also questions on books to test your knowledge of the content.
 When I saw the Goodreads-books dataset in Kaggle's website, I was immediately interested to explore it.
 But how do I use the CRISP-DM data mining methodology on this dataset and explore it?
-I wanted to spend time and do an Exploratory Data Analysis (EDA) on this dataset and also understand the CRISP-DM methodology.
+I wanted to spend time and do an Exploratory Data Analysis (EDA) on this dataset, at the same time understand the CRISP-DM methodology.
 So, here we are with this Good-reads repo.

 ## What is CRISP-DM?<a name="CRISP-DM"></a>